slsa-framework/slsa/docs/spec/v1.1/principles.md

 This page is an introduction to the guiding principles behind SLSA's design decisions.

+## Simple levels with clear outcomes

+Use [levels](levels) to communicate security state and to encourage a large population to improve its security stance over time.
+When necessary, split levels into separate tracks to recognize progress in unrelated security areas.

+**Reasoning:** Levels simplify how to think about security by boiling a complex topic into an easy-to-understand number.
+It is clear that level N is better than level N-1, even to someone with passing familiarity.
+This provides a convenient way to describe current security state as well as a natural path to improvement.

+Guidelines:

+-   **Define levels in terms of concrete security outcomes.** Each level should have clear and meaningful security value, such as stopping a particular class of threats.
+Levels should represent security milestones, not just incremental progress.
+Give each level an easy-to-remember mnemonic, such as "Provenance exists".

+-   **Balance level granularity.** Too many levels makes SLSA hard to understand and remember; too few makes each level hard to achieve.
+Collapse levels until each step requires a non-trivial but manageable amount of work to implement.
+Separate levels if they require significant work from multiple distinct parties, such as infrastructure work plus user behavior changes, so long as the intermediate level still has some security value (prior bullet).

+-   **Use tracks sparingly.** Additional tracks add extra complexity to SLSA, so a new track should be seen as a last resort.
+Each track should have a clear, distinct purpose with a crisply defined objective, such as trustworthy provenance for the [Build track](levels#build-track).
+As a rule of thumb, a new track may be warranted if it addresses threats unrelated to another track.
+Try to avoid tracks that sound confusingly similar in either name or objective.

 ## Trust platforms, verify artifacts

 Establish trust in a small number of platforms and systems---such as change management, build,